wtolkien/meta-vyos/README.md

 # Build Instructions:

-Development is currently done against OpenEmbedded/Yocto, release 'rocko'
+Development is currently done against OpenEmbedded/Yocto, release 'sumo'

 If you are not familiar with OpenEmbedded (or the 'Yocto' derivative), extensive documentation can be found here: